google/comprehensive-rust/src/welcome.md

   covered.
 * [Concurrency](concurrency.md): a full day class on concurrency in Rust.
-We cover both classical concurrency (preemptively scheduling using threads and mutextes) and async/await concurrency (cooperative multitasking using futures).
+We cover both classical concurrency (preemptively scheduling using threads and mutexes) and async/await concurrency (cooperative multitasking using futures).